Laravel-Backpack/PermissionManager/README.md

 // in some ServiceProvider, AppServiceProvider for example

 $this->app->bind(
     \Backpack\PermissionManager\app\Http\Controllers\UserCrudController::class, //this is package controller
-        \App\Http\Controllers\Admin\MyCrudController::class //this should be your own controller );
+    \App\Http\Controllers\Admin\UserCrudController::class //this should be your own controller );

 // this tells Laravel that when UserCrudController is requested, your own UserCrudController should be served.